 Head Deposits were encountered within both hand pit locations (HP101 & HP102) and within four window sample locations (WS101, WS102, WS103 & WS105).
-Trial pits terminated at the base of the Made Ground and the superficial soils were not logged.
+Trial pits for lake excavation works terminated at the base of the Made Ground and the superficial soils were not logged.